lauraszyms/react-tarot-app/README.md

 # REACT-TAROT-APP

 Welcome to react-tarot-app!
-A tarot app built with react/redux and a ruby API.
+A tarot app built with react/redux and a rails API.
 Here are the steps to take after cloning my repo to get the app up and running.

 * Ruby version: "2.3.1"